Thank you for your message. We will contact you shortly.

 MSCI also found that for a three-year period, the average difference in employee productivity growth compared to the median was consistently higher for companies with three or more women on their board and leading talent management practices than for those with mostly male boards and lagging talent management practices.

 The findings suggest that a holistic approach to diversity is the most powerful (Figure 8).
-Companies prioritising talent across all levels consistently outperformed all other groups analysed in this study, while companies that apparently failed to make talent management a priority consistently under-performed.
+Companies prioritizing talent across all levels consistently outperformed all other groups analyzed in this study, while companies that apparently failed to make talent management a priority consistently underperformed.
 Research examining investment returns (e.g. the HFRX Women index, which pulls together the performance of female hedge fund managers) has found similar effects; male-only teams tend to deliver lower returns, first and foremost due to weaker risk management.

 Through five decades of focus on ESG factors and investing in companies with diverse boards and employees, Nuveen is dedicated to creating better outcomes for investors while simultaneously seeking to change the face of the asset management industry.
 Gender diversity is notably a top priority for Nuveen’s engagement with companies globally.

 Nuveen’s Policy Statement on Responsible Investing demands gender diversity in the workforce in their own organization as well as companies they invest in.
 The policy includes recommended actions to employees and suppliers stating boards and managers should all foster a culture of inclusiveness and acceptance of differences at all levels.
 The policy also encourages boards to foster diversity within the talent pipeline for management succession, as well as within their own board refreshment practices.